oVirt/ovirt-site/source/uncategorized/ipam.html.md

 *   Once a network with IPAM enabled has at least one subnet defined, the IPAM management module will pick it up and attempt to provision it by making sure there are IPAM servers running for the network.
     -   The management module will seek out applicable hosts (they must have the network set-up already) and command them to serve IPAM capabilities for the network.
-*   If a host that is serving as IPAM server goes down, the manager should attempt to stop it from serving as an IPAM server (best effort). and start another IPAM server.
+*   If a host that is serving as IPAM server goes down, the manager should attempt to stop it from serving as an IPAM server (best effort). and start another IPAM server on an applicable host.

 This leads to the following requirements:

 *   We need a way to mark & identify a host as an IPAM server.
 *   The IPAM data should be persistent to recover from crash of the engine.
-    -   It would be unhealthy to swap all IPAM servers upon service start, we need a way to keep track of them instead.
+    -   i.e. it would be unhealthy to swap all IPAM servers upon service start, we need a way to keep track of them instead.
 *   The DHCP servers should run in a "restricted" mode: They shouldn't allocate IP to a lease request, unless it is known to the server.

 #### DHCP IPAM Provider